 If you have been served with an abuse prevention order or a restraining order, it’s critical to contact a restraining order defense attorney to help defend you.
 A restraining order can have critical consequences, such as loss of your gun rights, eviction from your home, and restriction of your movement.

 Restraining orders can be issued for a shorter period of time ex parte, meaning without the other party being heard.
 A one-year restraining order or permanent restraining order is generally only issued after a two-party hearing.
 A domestic violence defense attorney can help you defend against these restraining orders and help you present your defense.

 Why Do I Need a Lawyer for a Restraining Order?

 A restraining order hearing can be a critical part of your defense for a domestic violence charge as well.
 It provides a crucial chance to cross-examine your accuser and determine their credibility.
 The record of this cross-examination can serve as an important part of your later defense.

 An attorney can help you defend against the restraining order, present documents on your behalf, and investigate the case.
-While I can't guarantee that I will win your case, I guarantee that I will fight as hard as I can to defend you.
+While I can’t guarantee that I will win, I guarantee that I will fight as hard I can.

 Violation of a restraining order is a misdemeanor that can be punished with jail time up to two and a half years.
 If you’re accused of violating a restraining order, you could be summoned for a clerk magistrate hearing or you could be immediately arrested.

 A lawyer can also help file a restraining order.
-While you can file the paperwork yourself in district court, a restraining order attorney can help present the evidence and make sure the process goes smoothly.
+While you can file the paperwork yourself in district court, a restraining order attorney can help present the evidence.

-If you have been served with a domestic violence 209A restraining order, call me today at 617-356-8217.
-It's critical that we get started on your defense right away.
+If you have been served with a domestic violence 209A restraining order you need a lawyer to represent you.
+Call me today at 617-356-8217.
+It’s critical that we get started on your defense right away.